keeweb/keeweb/README.md

 Reading and display is mostly complete; modification and sync is under construction, please see [TODO](TODO.md) for more details.

+# Known Issues

+These major issues are in progress, or will be fixed in next releases, before v1.0:

+- auto-update is not implemented
+- dropbox sync is one-way: changes are not loaded from dropbox, only saved
+- cannot add protected field

 # Self-hosting

 Everything you need to host this app on your server is any static file server.
 The app is a single HTML file + cache manifest (optionally; for offline access).